bbauska/JS-svg/README.md

 });
 </pre>

-With the shape now in place and the texture showing through, we have a believable rough and ripped paper texture.
+<p>With the shape now in place and the texture showing through, we have a
+believable rough and ripped paper texture.
 However, we're missing one final ingredient: the color.
 To remedy this, we'll blend the output of feComposite with the output of feDisplacementMap and use a mode of multiply.
-This should salvage our original parchment gradient.
+This should salvage our original parchment gradient.</p>

 <pre>
 // <i>Re-introduce the parchment gradient.</i>